paradoxical-dev/neollama/README.md

 ![Config Editor example](/config_editor.jpg)

 To change a value, simply replace it's current value with the desired one.

-When finishe editing use the change_config command set in the configuration and the new options will be applied
+When finished editing, use the change_config command set in the configuration and the new options will be applied.

 > [!NOTE]
 >
 > All extra options will be defaulted to an empty string unless they are set in the configuration.
 To edit these optiosn from the editor enter the value within the string.
 >
-> If the value already has a set value be sure to change the value in the extra_options table not the default_options table
+> If the value already has a set value be sure to change the value in the extra_options table not the default_options table.

 # Web Agent